monkrb/website/app/views/testing.markdown

           The response should be 200
           I should see “Welcome Albert”

-`report_for` lets you customize or add a description for a Webrat method, the way you want it to be on your output.
+The helper `report_for` lets you customize or add a description for a Webrat method.

 So far so good.
 Lets assume now that you are not interested in having all those steps in your output, only to describe a user logging in.
 Fair enough, we can group the steps into a single report message.